-There was no alternative but to row northwards close to the coast until they arrived many days later at Umivik, on August 10th, which would be their starting point across the interior.
+So, there was no alternative but to row northwards close to the coast to reach their landing site.
+They arrived many days later at Umivik, on August 10, 1888, which would be their starting point across the interior.

-Their aim was to drag five sledges upwards across heavily crevassed glaciers onto the ice-cap of Greenland.
-It proved to be hard work pulling the laden loads over such steep, heavily crevassed and icy terrain in appalling weather conditions.
-At an elevation of around 870 metres (2,800 feet), the gradient eased and the hauling became less exhausting and they began making better headway.
-By August 27th they had reached a height of 1880 metres (6000 feet).
-However, with a continual headwind and difficult snow conditions, progress still remained slow.
+When they reached 870 metres (2,800 feet), though the gradient eased, the hauling became less exhausting, and they began making better headway.
+By August 27, 1888, they had reached a height of 1880 metres (6000 feet).
+However, with a continual headwind and difficult snow conditions, progress remained slow.